-Sweet Corn Soup is a classic Indian-Chinese style soup made with sweet corn, and vegetables.
-Warm, sweet, spicy with a hint of pepper and garlic is what this popular soup recipe is all about.
-Simple ingredients, an easy method, and a few minutes near the gas stove will give you delicious and comforting corn soup.
+Sweet Corn Soup is a classic Indian-Chinese soup with sweet corn and vegetables.
+Warm, sweet, and spicy with a hint of pepper and garlic is what this popular soup recipe is all about.
+Be sure to watch the video!

 Cold weather and hot soup are a true romance.

-There are thick corn soups with creamy bases like corn chowder.
-And then there are lighter on the tummy like this sweet corn soup which is an absolute joy and packed with the subtle flavors.
+There are corn soups with a thick and delicious texture, like my creamy corn soup.
+And then there is lighter sweet corn soup which is an absolute joy and packed with subtle flavours.
+Simple ingredients, an easy method, and a few minutes near the gas stove will give you delicious and comforting corn soup.

-The Indian Chinese style corn soup definitely needs no introduction, it is THAT firmly etched in all our food memories.
+The Indian Chinese style corn soup needs no introduction; it is firmly etched in all our food memories.

-A lot of seasonal vegetables are added along with a dash of green chilies.
-Vegetable stock usually forms the base for this soup and a cornflour slurry helps to get the right texture.
+A lot of seasonal vegetables and a dash of green chillies are added.
+Vegetable stock usually forms the base for this soup, and a cornflour slurry helps to get the right texture.

 Reasons to LOVE Sweet Corn Soup

-Egg Soup: In a wok or saucepan, allow the sweet corn soup to boil.
+Egg Soup: Allow the sweet corn soup to boil in a wok or saucepan.
 Whisk one or two eggs in a bowl.
-Slowly, with a steady flow pour the whisked eggs into the boiling soup.
+Slowly, with a steady flow, pour the whisked eggs into the boiling soup.
 Stir the soup continuously in a clockwise direction with the other hand.

-After, a few minutes you will notice threads of egg in the soup.
+After a few minutes, you will notice egg threads in the soup.
 Add the cornflour paste/slurry and stir to combine.

 Garnish egg sweet corn soup with spring onion and black pepper.

-In a large saucepan, boil one chicken breast along with a pinch of salt.
+In a large saucepan, boil one chicken breast and a pinch of salt.
 Once the chicken is tender, transfer it to a plate and shred it using a fork.

 Add the shredded chicken to the simmering sweet corn soup, stir and cook for a few minutes.
 Next, add the cornflour paste and stir to combine.